zenml-io/zenml/docs/book/how-to/control-logging/enable-or-disable-logs-storing.md

 # Enable or disable logs storing

-By default, ZenML uses a special logging handler to capture the logs that occur during the execution of a step.
-These logs are stored within the respective artifact store of your stack.
+By default, ZenML uses a logging handler to capture the logs that occur during the execution of a step.
+Users are free to use the default python logging module or print statements, and ZenML's logging handler will catch these logs and store them.

 ```python
 import logging